Chris Youngblood: Semi-retirement

 Chris worked in numerous independent promotions across the State of Texas including the Texas-based NWA Southwest where Chris was at one point in top contention for the NWA Texas Heavyweight Championship.
 During that time, he also teamed up with his nephew "Radical" Ricky Romero III against numerous teams including The Lone Star Connection.
 In 2005, Chris began booking shows and wrestling part-time for Panhandle Wrestling Federation, later renamed West Texas Wrestling Legends, an independent promotion exclusive to Amarillo, Texas.
 In 2006, World Wrestling Entertainment showed interest in hiring Chris as a Producer for training and scouting talent.

 A few months later in April 2007, Chris began running Romero Academy of Wrestling out of the Amarillo-based Wrestleplex.
 The Wrestleplex was also home to the newly renamed Professional Wrestling Federation (formerly known as West Texas Wrestling Legends) where Chris was also the booker and manager to a stable known as "Bloodline".
 Bloodline was the first stable of its kind consisting only of second and third generation superstars "Radical" Ricky Romero III, Cody Jones and Mike DiBiase Jr. Then four months after PWF's resurrection, Chris Romero resigned from the promotion on August 14, 2007.
 With him he took the top tier title of the PWF, the West Texas Wrestling Legends Heritage Championship, which he owned.
-A couple of weeks after leaving PWF, Chris made a rare wrestling appearance on August 29, 2007 in Socorro, New Mexico at New Mexico Tech for the locally based L.A.W where he defeated up and comer Nick A. Demus in a match that saw Chris seriously injure his knee.
+A couple of weeks after leaving PWF, Chris made a rare wrestling appearance on August 29, 2007, in Socorro, New Mexico, at New Mexico Tech for the locally based L.A.W where he defeated up and comer Nick A. Demus in a match that saw Chris seriously injure his knee.

 Chris Romero continued to run Romero Academy of Wrestling, now ROW 101 until his death, and started his own independent wrestling promotion named Renegade Outlaw Wrestling, which has been running shows every even numbered Friday night in the Historic NAT Ballroom in Amarillo, Texas since October 2007.

 He continued to work in the independent circuit.
-On June 28, 2011 he lost to the Cuban Assassin for FUW in Largo, Florida.
+On June 28, 2011, he lost to the Cuban Assassin for FUW in Largo, Florida.
 He reunited with his brother, Mark in 2019 teaming together in Puerto Rico.

 Death

 Romero died on July 7, 2021, at the age of 55.
+He was buried beside his father in Llano Cemetery.